 Currently, students are designing a variety of fairly simple objects, such as keychains, charms, objects that represent fall, etc. They are using the free computer aided design (CAD) tool, Tinkercad, and the accompanying Project Ignite curriculum.
 As they get more comfortable with the software and capabilities and limitations of the printers, however, they will be taking on more complex challenges, including collaborative engineering, designing items with interchangeable and moveable parts, and so on.
 To learn more about how your campus's students are using these new tools, contact your local elementary campus and schedule an up-close tour!

-Another year of summer Matcamps, another set of remarkable experiences and memories.
-This year saw over 350 students participate in free summer camps focused on topics ranging from computer coding to gardening to archery to criminal investigations.
+Students participate in free summer camps focused on topics ranging from computer coding to gardening to archery to criminal investigations.
 Students had a fanatic time at 20 different 3- and 4-day summer camps, once again provided at no charge to Matador students.

 Online Student Resources